 Member definition types

-A basic membership for Eligible Members who meet the Basic Membership Eligibility Criteria and pay the Basic Membership Fee.
+An Essentials membership for Eligible Members who meet the Essentials Membership Eligibility Criteria and pay the Essentials Membership Fee.

 An unlimited/premium membership available to Eligible Members who meet the Premium Membership Criteria and who pay the Premium Membership Fee.

-A specific membership for Affiliates only, who meet the Affiliate Membership Criteria and pay the Affiliate Membership Fee.
+A specific membership for Industry Affiliates only, who meet the Industry Affiliate Membership Criteria and pay the Industry Affiliate Membership Fee.
 This includes having an ABN and not being a retailer or an industry association.
 Membership in this category is solely at the discretion of the ARA.

 The ARA Council may admit to honorary life membership, any person who has served with distinction as a member of the ARA Council, or prior to 2006 as a member of the National Council or a Division Council.